tylertreat/BoomFilters/README.md

 Classic Bloom filters generally require a priori knowledge of the data set in order to allocate an appropriately sized bit array.
 This works well for offline processing, but online processing typically involves unbounded data streams.
 With enough data, a traditional Bloom filter "fills up", after which it has a false-positive probability of 1.

 Boom Filters are useful for cases where the size of the data set isn't known ahead of time.
 For example, a Stable Bloom Filter can be used to deduplicate events from an unbounded event stream with a specified upper bound on false positives and minimal false negatives.
 Alternatively, an Inverse Bloom Filter is ideal for deduplicating a stream where duplicate events are relatively close together.
 This results in no false positives and, depending on how close together duplicates are, a small probability of false negatives.
+Scalable Bloom Filters place a tight upper bound on false positives while avoiding false negatives but require allocating memory proportional to the size of the data set.

 For documentation, see [godoc](http://godoc.org/github.com/tylertreat/BoomFilters).